davidsntg/azure-dns-private-resolver-microhack/README.md

 To start the Terraform deployment, follow the steps listed below:

-- Login to Azure cloud shell [https://shell.azure.com/](https://shell.azure.com/)
+- Login to Azure cloud shell (Powershell is a requirement for future steps) [https://shell.azure.com/](https://shell.azure.com/)
 - Ensure that you are operating within the correct subscription via:

 `az account show`